tort6590/aj-spike-calculator/README.md

 This is still a bit of a work-in-progress, so you may see frequent changes in the future.

+Thank you to [Animal Jam Archives](https://animaljamarchives.squarespace.com/) for providing all of the assets used including the fonts, backgrounds, and images!

 _**Please note that this calculator is only meant to be a rough estimate of what spikes are currently worth.
 It somewhat accounts for demand, and is not constantly updated.**_